7 Spiritual Books About Angels

 7. Angel Numbers: The Message and Meaning Behind 11:11 and Other Number Sequences

 When you get 1111, that does mean something, but it’s not covered in this book.
 The author goes up from 1 to 99, and there’s no reference the 11:11 or 12:12 when you get 5:55.
 Once you start seeing number sequences, it is hard not to see them.
-Whether you believe in angels or not, it’s fun to see if the message in the numbers resonates with you.
+Whether you believe in angels or not, seeing if the message in the numbers resonates with you is fun.

 Angel Numbers